tinyclub/linux-lab/README.md

     $ tools/docker/vnc linux-lab

+## Update and rerun the lab

+If want a newer version, we **must** back up any local changes at first, and then update everything:

+    $ tools/docker/update linux-lab

+If fails, please try to clean up the containers:

+    $ tools/docker/rm-full

+Or even clean up the whole environments:

+   $ tools/docker/clean-all

 ## Quickstart: Boot a board

 Issue the following command to boot the prebuilt kernel and rootfs on the